alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 An RTSP Receiver MAY connect to a non-NMOS RTSP Sender.
 IS-05 is then used only on the Receiver side and an unspecified mechanism MUST be used to activate such non-NMOS RTSP Sender.
 Such RTSP Receiver SHOULD as a best effort interoperate with the non-NMOS RTSP Sender.

-An RTSP Receiver MUST use the `GET_PARAMETER` method with no entity body ping the RTSP server and keep the connection alive.
+An RTSP Receiver MUST use the `GET_PARAMETER` method with no entity body ping the RTSP server and SHOULD keep the connection alive.
 The RTSP Receiver SHOULD NOT send a ping before half the session `timeout` period, from the last `SETUP` response, is reached.

+An RTSP Receiver SHOULD monitor and adapt to changes in the sub-Streams parameters from SDP transport files received through the `DESCRIBE` method.
+Such changes MAY be communicated by the RTSP server to the client using an error code response, using the `ANNOUNCE` method, by closing unicast sub-Streams or by pausing multicast sub-Streams.

 ### Senders